Details:

 Azikiwe Mohammed

-Azikiwe Mohammed was born in New York City in 1983.
-The artist received a BFA from Bard College in Annandale-on-Hudson, New York in 2005.
+Azikiwe Mohammed was born in 1983 in New York City, NY, where he lives.
+The artist received a BFA from Bard College in Annandale-on-Hudson, NY (2005).

-Solo exhibitions of Azikiwe’s work have taken place at: Yeh Art Gallery at St. John’s University in Queens, New York (2021); Elijah Wheat Showroom in Newburgh, New York (2020); Anna Zorina Gallery in New York City (2020); SCAD Museum of Art in Savannah, Georgia (2019); Mindy Solomon Gallery in Miami, Florida (2019); Public Swim Gallery in New York City (2019); and Ace Hotel Chicago in Illinois (2018); among others.
+Azikiwe has mounted solo exhibitions of his work at Yeh Art Gallery at St. John’s University in Queens, NY (2021); Elijah Wheat Showroom in Newburgh, NY (2020); Anna Zorina Gallery in New York City, NY (2020); SCAD Museum of Art in Savannah, GA (2019); Mindy Solomon Gallery in Miami, FL (2019); Public Swim Gallery in New York City, NY (2019); Ace Hotel Chicago in Chicago, IL (2018) and elsewhere.

-Group exhibitions that have shown Azikiwe’s work have taken place at: the Museum of African Diaspora in San Francisco, California (2022); Crystal Bridges in Bentonville, Arkansas (2021); David Kordansky Gallery in Los Angeles, California (2020); Good Weather Gallery in North Little Rock, Arkansas (2020); Wassaic Project in Wassaic, New York (2020); Spring Break Art Show in New York City (2020); Spring Break Art Show LA in Los Angeles, California (2020); and the Andrew Freedman Home in the Bronx, New York (2020); among others.
+Azikiwe's work has been included in group exhibitions at the Museum of African Diaspora in San Francisco, CA (2022); Crystal Bridges in Bentonville, AR (2021); David Kordansky Gallery in Los Angeles, CA (2020); Good Weather Gallery in North Little Rock, AR (2020); Wassaic Project in Wassaic, NY (2020); Spring Break Art Show in New York City, NY (2020); Spring Break Art Show LA in Los Angeles, CA (2020); and the Andrew Freedman Home in the Bronx, NY (2020).

-Azikiwe is the recipient of numerous awards and residencies, including the Rauschenberg Artists Fund Grant in 2021.
+Azikiwe is the recipient of numerous awards and residencies, including the Rauschenberg Artists Fund Grant (2021).

-Azikiwe’s work has been covered in numerous publications, including: The New York Times; Frieze; Forbes; Hyperallergic; Artforum; Bomb Magazine; and Juxtapoz; among others.
+The artist’s work has been covered in numerous publications, including The New York Times, Frieze, Forbes, Hyperallergic, Artforum, Bomb Magazine, and Juxtapoz, among others.

 Azikiwe Mohammed: